fliegerkappe/cst/readme.md

 4. CD to main/
 5. Run 'runcheck.sh'
    **[your-host main]# ./runcheck.sh**
-   If you find that the script dies before it can finish, it's probably because of the idle-timeout settings on the host.
-If that's the case, try using the no-hangup switch.
+   If you find that the terminal session closes before the script can finish, it's probably because of the idle-timeout settings on the host.
+If that's the case, try using either the no-hangup switch, or running it in the background.
-   **[your-host main]# ./runcheck.sh nohup**
+   **[your-host main]# ./runcheck.sh nohup** **[your-host main]# ./runchecksh &**
-6. The menu appears
+7. The menu appears
    Enter the menu number for the Compliance Self Test of your choice and hit Enter.
-7. The script names scroll down as they execute.
+8. The script names scroll down as they execute.
-8. View the results in the 'reports' folder
+9. View the results in the 'reports' folder
    (The .csv file is viewable in Excel)
    (The xccdf file can be imported into a STIGViewer Checklist)
-9. Offload the reports to an approved share or media.
+10. Offload the reports to an approved share or media.
-10. It's not a good idea to leave vulnerability reports on the host you scan.
+11. It's not a good idea to leave vulnerability reports on the host you scan.
 If you put the CST files on the target host, delete the directory you created in step 2 along with all of the contents within.

 Running only select scripts